kubevirt-ui/kube-gateway-operator/README.md

 ## Example GateToken CR

-Note: the token signiture requires a secret holding the private key in the same namespace, see the deploy section for how to create the secret.

 This example will generate a token that will give it's holder access to API calls matching the path "/k8s/apis/subresources.kubevirt.io/v1alpha3/namespaces/default/virtualmachineinstances/my-vm/vnc" for 1 hour.
 You can edit the route to match the route designated for the gate server on your cluster.

 ```yaml